Client Preparation (Interior)

 Client Preparations (Interior)

-∗ This page covers unexpected details and explains how to plan and prepare for the painter’s arrival.
-It will answer the most frequently asked questions that our clients have regarding what to consider before the start of the project. ∗
+(This page addresses how to plan and prepare before our arrival.
+It will answer the most frequently asked questions clients have regarding what to consider before starting the project).

-- Please have a plan as to which order you would like your rooms painted.
+Please have a plan as to which order you would like areas painted.
 Take into consideration that some places will take longer than others.

-- Often, common areas, such as halls, contain the least amount of disruption to the homeowner.
+Often, common areas such as halls contain the least amount of disruption.
 We may work in these areas as we prepare for the next room.

-- If we are doing extensive repairs or if the area requires any particular painting or prep, it is most likely going to take a few trips to that area.
-Prepare for at least two days or more before using that area.
+If we are conducting extensive repairs, or if the area requires unique painting or prep, it will most likely take a few trips to that area.
+Prepare for at least two days or more before the use of that area.

 Things to Consider

-- Remove any fragile items from the area, especially China and expensive decorative items.
-China cabinets must be entirely emptied before moving them.
+Remove any fragile items from the area, especially china and expensive decorative items.
+Please completely remove all items from the cabinet before moving.

-- Everything in the room gets covered.
-If there is delicate furniture, electronics, glass, or an heirloom that is tricky to move, please bring it to our attention before we arrive or notify the team leader before we enter the room.
+Everything in the area gets covered.
+If there are delicate furniture, electronics, glass, or an heirloom that is tricky to move, please bring it to our attention before we arrive, or notify the team leader before starting.

-Counter-tops and tables will need to be cleared so that we can cover them.
+Kitchens: Please clear all counters and tables so that we can cover them.
 If we are painting the inside of the cupboard, placing items in common areas and hallways are ideal.

-In most cases, items in the bedroom can be put on the bed, if we don’t need overhead access to the area.
+Bedrooms: In most cases, items in the bedroom can be put on the bed, if we do not need overhead access to the area.
 Consider the weight of the bed so that we are still able to move it.
-Personal items should be removed.
+Please remove all personal items.

-Be sure to prepare for young kids to sleep elsewhere for the night.
+Kids Rooms: Be sure to prepare for kids to sleep elsewhere for the night.
 Remove a change of clothes and other necessary items needed.

 Bathrooms: These areas usually take little time, unless there are significant repairs involved.
 Just in case, make sure that you have all you need out of the shower and other areas.
 Please clear all personal items, countertops, and towel racks.